Applying to Kent and Clearing

 If they can’t apply online then they can call us and we can make the application on their behalf.
 It’s much better if we talk to your child themselves, but if they give verbal consent over the phone we can discuss their application with you.

+We guarantee accommodation for every student offered a place in Clearing.
 See our Accommodation FAQs for more information about University accommodation.

 Yes, we set aside a number of rooms for returning students .
 First year and returning students typically live separately, although returners can apply for any accommodation option on campus except Turing College which is reserved only for first year students.